nicolasmcnair/magpy/README.md

 ## Recent Updates
 _Note: dates of fixes have been reordered to YY-MM-DD_

+20-10-16: MagPy will now use time.perf_counter as its timer function when run on Python 3.3+

 20-10-14: Fixed an issue in how the subprocesses were stopped when disconnecting from the Magstim

 20-10-07: Fixed an issue that could cause the Magstim to disarm immediately after arming